 Finding: Complies with Condition.
-The applicant has proposed to construct a new subdivision with associated street improvements.
-The applicant shall provide an Erosion Prevention and Sedimentation Control Plan to the City for approval.
+The applicant has proposed to construct a new subdivision with associated street improvements, which will cause measurable erosion.
+The applicant shall provide an Erosion Prevention and Sedimentation Control Plan to the City for approval, and obtain City and DEQ permits.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.